-£12 per fund (reduced to £3 for deals placed through the online Columbia Threadneedle Investor Portal) for ISA/GIA/LISA/JIA and JISA.
+£12 per fund (reduced to £0 for deals placed through the online Columbia Threadneedle Investor Portal) for ISA/GIĀ/LISA/JIA and JISA.
 There are no dealing charges on a CTF.

-Dealing charges apply when shares are bought or sold out not on the reinvestment of dividencs or the investment of monthly direct debits.
+Dealing charges apply when shares are bought or sold but not on the reinvestment of dividends or the investment of monthly direct debits.
 Government stamp duty of 0.5% also applies on the purchase of shares (where applicable)

 The value of investments can go down as well as up and you may not get back your original investment.
 Tax benefits depend on your individual circumstances and tax allowances and rules may change.
 Please ensure you have read the full Terms and Conditions, Privacy Policy and relevant Key Features documents before investing.
-For regulatory purposes, please ensure you have read the Pre-saies Cost & Charges a sclosure related to the product you are applying for, and the relevant Key Information Documents (KIDs) for the investment trusts you want to invest into.
+For regulatory purposes, please ensure you have read the Pre-sales Cost & Charges disclosure related to the product you are applying for, and the relevant Key Information Documents (KIDs) for the investment trusts you want to invest into